 The minute, worm-like larvae of biting midges live in moist sand or soil, rotting vegetation, tree holes and other damp situations often at the edges of ponds, marshes and lagoons.
 Several species will suck the blood of humans, while other species suck the blood of insects, including mosquitoes.

-MANAGING BITING FLIES
+MANAGING BITING FLIES IN MICHIGAN

 Area-wide control of biting flies can be difficult due to the hidden habitats in which the larvae are found, and because some adult biting flies may fly miles from their larval habitats.
 Nevertheless, sanitation can be an important method of controlling some biting flies.
 The larvae of stable flies, for example, develop in piles of decaying hay, straw and other vegetation, including manure containing plant matter.
 These potential sites for larval development should be eliminated where practical.
 Other flies (biting midges and sand flies) may be controlled by disposing of decaying vegetation containing their larvae.